 Truth be told, I’ve never canned tomatoes.
 (Remember, I’m still a total newbie over here!)
 I had this idea that canning tomatoes was really only worthwhile if you had tons and tons.
 Maybe this is the case for saucing them, but I was pleasantly surprised to discover that the above bowl produced 5 quart-sized jars!

-Now I’m not going to pretend I’m some pro, and I’d feel infinitely better if you used this post as some general instruction and inspiration, but then referred to a tried-and-try guide such as the one in this Ball Canning Book (Amazon) for everything you’ll need to know to get started.
-While canning is easily and shouldn’t intimidate you, there are definitely some food safety things you’ll want to be mindful of.
+Now I’m not going to pretend I’m some pro, and I’d feel infinitely better if you used this post as some general instruction and inspiration, but then referred to a tried-and-true guide such as the one in this Ball Canning Book (Amazon) for everything you’ll need to know to get started.
+While canning is easy and shouldn’t intimidate you, there are definitely some food safety things you’ll want to be mindful of.

 I like to start my canning projects with a clean kitchen (and maybe a nice candle burning and a cup of coffee).

 It’s also very helpful to read through the entire recipe start to finish, and then maybe again once more just for good measure.
 Make sure you not only have all the equipment and ingredients ready, but the time.
 Once you get going, it can be difficult (if not impossible) to take a break from the process.
 I’m finding especially with a new recipe, like today’s, that a good chunk of uninterrupted hours is important!